Where is the death zone of Mt Everest

 Everest Base Camp Heli-Trek

-This is a total package that includes airplane flight, Helicopter ride, and trekking as well.
+This is a total package that includes airplane flight, Helicopter ride, and trekking.
 This Heli-trek is 8 days long.
-It includes 6 days of trekking and 1 day for acclimatization and 1 day for a helicopter ride.
-Your tour will start from flight to Lukla from Kathmandu.
-From Lukla, your trek towards Everest Base Camp will start.
-Your trail will run through many beautiful villages of sherpa communities.
-In the entire trek, the mountain view will not leave you, forever in the backdrop.
+It includes 6 days of trekking and 1 day for acclimatization, and 1 day for a helicopter ride.
+Your tour will start with a flight to Lukla from Kathmandu.
+From Lukla, your trek toward Everest Base Camp will start.
+Your trail will run through many beautiful villages of Sherpa communities.
+The mountain view will not leave you forever in the backdrop throughout the trek.
 You’ll also enjoy the green vegetation of Sagarmatha National Park.
 Finally, you’ll reach Everest Base Camp to capture the breathtaking views of the highest mountains.

-After exploring all in the Everest region the helicopter will take you back to Lukla from Everest Base Camp.
-From there you’ll take a flight to get back to Kathmandu.
-This tour is for those who want to taste every bit of all possible ways to Everest Base Camp.
+After exploring the Everest region, the helicopter will take you back to Lukla from Everest Base Camp.
+From there, you’ll take a flight to get back to Kathmandu.
+This tour is for those who want to taste every possible way to Everest Base Camp.

-To find more about this tour, click this link: Everest Base Camp Heli-Trek
+To find out more about this tour, click this link: Everest Base Camp Heli-Trek

 Similar trips you may like:

 Marvel Adventure is a promising company providing tour and travel experiences such as trekking, hiking, mountain flight, peak climbing, rafting, paragliding, jungle safari, and many other adventures.
 The definite objective of this company is to offer high-quality travel services and travel satisfaction.
-You would not regret after choosing Marvel Adventure.
+You will not regret choosing Marvel Adventure.